andreamazza89/CV/README.md

   * Pair programming is one of the best things ever discovered.
 I balance assertiveness and humbleness to achieve the best code out of the pair.
 Multiple humans are so much better at solving a problem than a single one is.
 See an [article I wrote](https://andreacodesblog.wordpress.com/2016/06/04/good-programming-good-people/) about this.
   * Am capable of adapting to the person I am relating to, with experience in a variety of contexts, from ultra-high net worth individuals as a Project Manager, through to Architects as a Design manager and peer programmers at Makers.
   * Enjoy teaching/mentoring as a means to self-improvement and to enable others in growing their knowledge and processes.

-#### Problem solving

-  * Have troubleshooted several systems, both as a Maker and in my previous roles as Live Sound Engineer and Design Manager.
-  * Approach problem solving with focus and calm; am able to take a step back and take a fresh approach when necessary.
-  * Follow a scientific method by observing the problem , then formulating hypotheses, finally testing them in order of most likelihood.

 ## Projects

 |Github|Description|Highlights|Technologies|